-The U-M Distinguished Diversity & Social Transformation Professorship (DDSTP) both honors and builds upon the University’s legacy of faculty commitment to and achievement in DEI.
-The DDSTP is an honorific designation for senior faculty who have throughout their careers demonstrated a commitment to the University’s ideals of DEI through their scholarship, teaching, and/or service and engagement.
-Like other U-M professorships (i.e., Thurnau, Collegiate, and Distinguished University Professorship), the DDSTP will be reserved for only the highest level of achievement.
+The U-M University Diversity & Social Transformation Professorship (UDSTP) both pays tribute to and builds upon the University’s legacy of faculty commitment to, and achievement in, DEI.
+This professorship was established to honor senior faculty who have throughout their careers demonstrated a commitment to the University’s ideals of DEI through their scholarship, teaching, and/or service and engagement.
+Like other U-M professorships such as the Thurnau, Collegiate, and Distinguished University Professorships, the University Diversity & Social Transformation Professorships will be reserved for only the highest level of achievement.

 - to acknowledge outstanding senior U-M faculty who have been judged to have made significant contributions to DEI at the University of Michigan and/or beyond, and

-They will spend at least one semester as a fellow-in-residence during which they will have no other teaching and administrative responsibilities at the University.
-As a fellow-in-residence, they will be required to articulate a set of goals related to their own scholarship, teaching, and/or service engagement that they plan to accomplish during that term.
-They also will have access to NCID’s administrative infrastructure and other center resources to support their activities as NCID faculty fellows.
+They will spend at least one semester as a faculty fellow in-residence (see below) at NCID, during which they will have no other teaching and administrative responsibilities at the University.
+As an NCID faculty fellow in-residence, they will be asked to articulate a set of goals related to their own scholarship, teaching, and/or service engagement that they plan to accomplish during that term.
+They also will have access to NCID’s administrative infrastructure and other center resources to support their activities as NCID faculty fellow in-residence.